 Like many plants with potent medicinal properties, ginger is native to the warmer climate zones of Southeastern Asia.
 Ginger is related to turmeric, another powerhouse plant from the same region with significant health benefits.
 As one of the first spices to be exported from Southeastern Asia, ginger was widely used by the ancient Romans and Greeks.
 It first gained prominence in North American kitchens to bring a pungent, slightly peppery element to sweetbreads, candies, and cookies, it wasn't long before cooks discovered its uses in savory dishes and beverages such as juices and teas, and its health benefits didn't go unnoticed either.

 Health Benefits of Ginger

-The main ingredient in ginger is a bio-active compound known as gingerol, which is a powerful antioxidant and anti-inflammatory agent.
-Gingerol also gives ginger its unique and pleasant flavor.
-Here's just a few of its proven health benefits:
+The main ingredient in ginger is a bioactive compound known as gingerol, which is a powerful antioxidant and anti-inflammatory agent.
+Gingerol also gives ginger is unique and pleasant flavor.
+Here are just a few of its proven health benefits:

 - Ginger is widely used to alleviate the symptoms of morning sickness and other stomach upsets, including chronic indigestion.

 - Ginger helps ease muscle pain and soreness, including menstrual cramps.

 - Ginger promotes cognitive functioning.

 - Ginger has antibacterial properties that help fight infection.